Silvanosky/bebop-webflight/README.md

 * **[video-png](plugins/video-png/)** stream the video to the browser through static image loading, works great in every browser.
 Requires ffmpeg installed on your system.

-* **[video-stream](plugins/video-stream/)** use [node-dronestream](https://github.com/bkw/node-dronestream) to stream the raw h264 video
-feed via webscokets and rendering in Javascript !!!
-Need a modern browser and CPU.

 * **[hud](plugins/hud/)** to visualize a head-up display with artificial horizon, compass, altimeter, etc. Based on [nodecopter-cockpit](https://github.com/bkw/nodecopter-cockpit)